- Written by MADISON FARKAS MADISON FARKAS

 Borden, an atheist, made it clear that he welcomes visitors to interpret his collection in whatever way they choose, including religiously, and that he understands and appreciates the diverse meanings the exhibit has.

-"Every eye and every mind will experience art in a different way," Borden says.
+"Every eye and every mind will experience art in a different way," Borden said.
 "My statement is just one man's perspective."

-Borden may have been invited to share that perspective by museum staff, but Carter says museum employees have a different view.
+Borden may have been invited to share that perspective by museum staff, but Carter said museum employees have a different view.

-"From Mr. Borden's viewpoint, he has always considered it an art collection," Carter says.
-"But from the staff and curatorial perspective, sacred art from Asia is intended for a different purpose, and it's very hard to view it only as art.
+"From Mr. Borden's viewpoint, he has always considered it an art collection," Carter said.
+"But from the staff and curatorial perspective, sacred art from Asia is intended for a different purpose, and it's very hard to view it only as art."

 "Many Faces, Many Paths was really meant to evoke this idea that we're talking about many different groups within Asia, and many different religious traditions," Carter continued.
 "This style of art that is in the collection is very much monumental, spiritual art, sacred art."

-Borden and Carter's views are part of a debate that art historian Deepali Dewan says has gone on in Western art museums since the 20th century.
+Borden and Carter's views are part of a debate that art historian Deepali Dewan said has gone on in Western art museums since the 20th century.